·

 If you don’t, however, there are other ways to journal without spending hours and hours on each spread.
 And you’ll still get beautiful spreads to enjoy your planning.

 I’m here today to share with you 11 Bullet Journal supplies under 10$ that you’ll not feel sorry about buying!
-These tools will help you create beautiful Bullet Journal spreads in half the time!
+These tools will help you create beautiful Bullet Journal spreads half the time!

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 Writing down calendar numbers is always a drag – this is probably the only part of planning I don’t really enjoy.
-I’m so afraid every time of missing a date or maybe write something wrong!
+I’m so afraid every time of missing a date or maybe writing something wrong!

 A great solution to this problem is calendar stickers!